PaRkThEcAr/PaRkThEcAr.github.io/docs/LetsReallyBuild/LetsReallyBuild.md

 parent: "Let's Build!
 (Advanced)"
 nav_order: 5
 ---
+# Let's Really Build!
-## Okay, okay, we get it.
+### Okay, okay, we get it.
 You aren't basic.
 You are advanced.
 Here is the stuff for you!
 ---

 Now that we got some building blocks, we need to go over a few techniques and theories when it comes to HomeKit automating.